 At the state Capitol Wednesday, Mary Nichols, CARB chairwoman and the state official who is charged with implementing AB 32, downplayed the significance of the delay, noting the one-year postponement would not affect the stringency of the GHG emissions limits.
 Companies established to trade carbon emissions under the program told news media the delay gives power plants and other large operators "a breather, but not a pass" from the regulations included in the state's 2006 Global Warming Solutions Act.

-In regard to the court ruling earlier this year, Nichols told lawmakers that CARB disagreed with the judge and the state's First District Court of Appeals subsequently has granted the state agency's request to continue working on developing the cap-trade regulation, pending a final outcome of the appeal.
+In regard to the court ruling earlier this year, Nichols said the state's First District Court of Appeals has granted the state agency's request to continue working on developing the cap-trade regulation, pending a final outcome of the appeal.

 In the absence of any national climate change legislation and a growing skepticism toward cap-and-trade proposals in Congress, the California program when it is launched would be the largest of its kind in North America, estimated to be three times the utility-only program in New England.
 In California's program 600 industrial facilities, including cement plants, power plants and refineries would be required to cap their GHG emissions.

 ©Copyright 2011 Intelligence Press Inc. All rights reserved.
 The preceding news report may not be republished or redistributed, in whole or in part, in any form, without prior written consent of Intelligence Press, Inc.